dankamongmen/notcurses/USAGE.md

   bool scroll; // allow more than the physical area's worth of input } ncreader_options;

-// ncreaders provide freeform input in a (possibly multiline) region, supporting
-// optional readline keybindings. takes ownership of 'n', destroying it on any
+// takes ownership of 'n', destroying it on any error (ncreader_destroy()
-// error (ncreader_destroy() otherwise destroys the ncplane). struct ncreader* ncreader_create(struct ncplane* n, const ncreader_options* opts);
+// otherwise destroys the ncplane). struct ncreader* ncreader_create(struct ncplane* n, const ncreader_options* opts);

 // empty the ncreader of any user input, and home the cursor.